-Microvillus inclusion disease is an extremely rare intestinal disorder.
+Microvillus inclusion (MVID) disease is an extremely rare intestinal disorder.
 You might also hear doctors refer to it with other names, such as:

 Signs of microvillus inclusion disease usually show up within hours or days after birth; however, sometimes the symptoms show up later (around two months after birth) and/or are less severe.

 A baby might have severe, watery diarrhea that doesn't go away, and not be able to absorb nutrients.
 This is called malabsorption; in this disease, malabsorption is caused by certain cells from the wall of the small intestine not having developed completely (hypoplasia) and/or cells' breaking down before they should (atrophy).
 Without enough important nutrients and water, a baby can become severely dehydrated, suffer from malnutrition, and become unable to grow and gain weight normally (failure to thrive).